NickGuz/NickGuz.github.io/content/posts/trackmania-openplanet-linux.md

     ```shell
     protontricks -c winecfg $(ls -At $HOME/.local/share/Steam/steamapps/compatdata | head -1)
     ```
+    I'm not sure if this works on steam deck yet, so if protontricks doesn't work from the command line just search protontricks in the KDE start menu -&gt;
+    select the proper steam app -&gt; Select the default wineprefix -&gt; Run winecfg to open the same menu.
 3. Click the Libaries tab.
 In the "New override for library" box, enter `dinput8` and click Add, Apply, OK.